NILAssist/NIL-Assist-MVP/README.md

 - Personal Identifiable Security

-- Integration with canvas
+- Integration with Canvas

 - Relational and Vector Databases

 - Information about regulations and shit

--
-- Promt engineering
+- Prompt engineering

 - Take a look at Flutter